snowplow/snowplow/5-data-modeling/sql-runner/README.md

 Two different versions of the data model are included:

 1. A [full version] [full-version].
 This computes the aggregate tables based on the complete data set in the datawarehouse.
 2. An [incremental version] [incremental-version].
-This assumes that the data is loading into a staging schema (called `snowplow_landing`).
-Then the aggregate tables are updated based only on the incremental data, before the event-level data is migrated out of the `snowplow_landing` schema into the `atomic` schema.
+This assumes that the data is loading into a staging schema (called `landing`).
+Then the aggregate tables are updated based only on the incremental data, before the event-level data is migrated out of the `landing` schema into the `atomic` schema.

 ## A guide to the contents of this section of the repo